Yangtze River By The Hudson Bay

 They pleasantly told me in unison, or rather exclaimed in unison with one pointing at the building, "先生, 就在这里 - 就是眼前这个 (Sir, it is right here - it is right in front of your eyes)!"

-There is no mention of Dr. Edward C. Perkins and his former co-workers or anything related to the Methodist Missions to the best of my knowledge.
+There is no mention of Dr. Edward C. Perkins, his former co-workers, or anything related to the Methodist Missions, to the best of my knowledge.

-But many trees are marked with their nearly precise age, such as the camphor tree shown above (Cinnamomum camphora), which is sitting by a hill leading up to the front of the WLH Building.
+But many trees are marked with their nearly precise ages, such as the camphor tree shown above (Cinnamomum camphora), which sits by a hill leading up to the front of the WLH Building.
 Perfect!
-The year 2016 minus 85 Years Old = the Year 1931 when the hospital was near completion.
+The year 2016 minus 85 Years Old = the Year 1931, when the hospital was near completion.

 Yes, the plaque was made in September 2012 – but close enough!
 People might not have appreciated the fact that